steph1793/CNN-DailyMail-Bin-To-TFRecords/README.md

 ## Option 1 : Download raw data and preprocess

 ### Download the Dataset:
-With this link (https://drive.google.com/file/d/0BzQ6rtO2VN95a0c3TlZCWkl3aU0/view?usp=sharing), you can download the preprocessed dataset compressed into a zip file.
+With this link (https://drive.google.com/file/d/0BzQ6rtO2VN95a0c3TlZCWkl3aU0/view?usp=sharing), you can download the raw dataset compressed into a zip file (chnuked files format : binary format)

 ### Unzip the Downloaded file

 ### Launch this project
-With the following command launch the project to transform your bin files into tfrecords files python transform.py --data_path *<the_contaning_the_bins_to_be_transformed>* --new_data_path *<the_new_folder_for_tfrecods_files>*
+With the following command launch the project to transform your bin files into tfrecords files<br>
+python transform.py --data_path *<the_contaning_the_bins_to_be_transformed>* --new_data_path *<the_new_folder_for_tfrecods_files>*

 ## Option 2 : Download preprocessed dataset